UPenn-CIT599/final-project-team-57/README.md

 Question 6: What is the busiest and least busiest time to book a hotel room?

-To obtain the answers to these questions, upload the java classes, along with the hotel_bookings.cvs file into eclipse and hit the run button.
+To obtain the answers to these questions, upload the java classes, along with the hotel_bookings.cvs file into eclipse and hit the run button for the HotelBookingRunner class.
 A pop-up window with appear with the stage titled Hotel Booking Information.
 Simply click on the question you would like to know the answer to and it will appear below that particlular question, as well as in the console of Eclipse.
 You may click on as many of the questions you would like and in any order.
 To end, simply click the 'X' in the top right of the window stage.